 1. Annotation

 We present the latest pseudogene annotations for the mouse reference genome as part of the GENCODE project, as well as updates on the human pseudogene reference set.
-Leveraging the recently assembled high quality genome sequences for the mouse strains we introduce the first draft annotation of the pseudogene complement in the 18 strains.
+Leveraging the recently assembled high-quality genome sequences for the mouse strains we introduce the first draft annotation of the pseudogene complement in the 18 strains.

 1.1 Reference genome

 Using a combination of rigorous manual curation \cite{22951037,25157146} and automatic identification \cite{16574694} we were able to annotate a comprehensive set of pseudogenes for the mouse reference genome (Table 1, S1).
 However, pseudogene assignments are highly dependent on the quality of the protein coding annotation.
-Thus, the current manually curated set provides a high quality lower bound with respect to the true number of pseudogenes in the mouse genome, while the automatic annotation informs on the upper limit of the pseudogene complement size.
+Thus, the current manually curated set provides a high quality lower bound with respect to the true number of pseudogenes in the mouse genome, while the [[union of]] automatic annotation informs on the upper limit of the pseudogene complement size.
 In agreement with our previous work \cite{22951037,25157146} there is a considerable overlap, of over 83%, between the manual and automatic annotation sets.

-Similarly, for human we a similar workflow to refine the reference pseudogene annotation to a high-quality set of 14,650 pseudogenes.
+Similarly, for human we [[have??]] a similar workflow to refine the reference pseudogene annotation to a high-quality set of 14,650 pseudogenes.
 The updated set contains considerable improvements in the characterization of pseudogenes of previously unknown biotype (Table S2).
 In both the human and mouse reference genomes more than half of the annotations are processed pseudogenes, with a smaller fraction of duplicated pseudogenes (Table S2).

 1.2 Mouse strains